SparkResearchLabs/GirlsGoIT/Curriculum.md

 ### Intro to Databases

 The __Introduction to Databases__ chapter have a huge impact on the future work, because it's one of the main pieces of the WEB apps.
-This chapter will initiate the participants in the concepts and principles of what a DB is and how to use them.
+This chapter will initiate the participants in the concepts and principles of what a Database (DB) is and how to use it.
 The presentation will cover:
 * What is a DB?
 * What kinds of Databases exist and what are the differences between them
 * The concepts of RDBMs and interaction of WEB Apps with them
-* Installing and configuring the DB servers
+* Installing and configuring DB servers
 * Connection to DB server
 * Basic SQL statements
 * Tables Constraints

 The following session will be run as a training.
-The participants will have to repeat the actions and insights from presentation.
-All the snippets that will appear in presentations will be available online, so that participants will deal with it faster, and at the same time, they will learn how to use online resources so that if they encounter some issues in the future, they'll know how to manage them.
+The participants will have to repeat the actions and insights from the presentation.
+All the snippets that will appear in presentations will be available online, so that participants will deal with assignments faster and at the same time they will learn how to use online resources so that if they encounter some issues in the future, they'll know how to manage them.

 By the end of this session, participants will:
-* have a clear understanding of the role of DB in a project
+1. Have a clear understanding of the role of a DB in a project
-* know how to install and configure the DB server
+2. Know how to install and configure a DB server
-* have minimal knowledge on how to interact with DB server using CLI(SQL statements)
+3. Have minimal knowledge on how to interact with a DB server using CLI (SQL statements)

 ### Choosing the right tool